osfe-dev/GBAFE-Assembly-Mods-and-Patches/FE8 Perfect Luck/README.md

-# ASM_Hacks
-Miscellaneous ASM Hacks/Patches I decided to do when I felt like procrastinating real work

 ## FE8 Perfect Luck
 Basic Idea is to rig the game in your favor, with a few exceptions.
 ### Perfect Luck (Hit/Crit)